 Once you’re Metrc certified, and depending on your role, you’ll be responsible for tracking your transactions in the database to maintain legal compliance.

-And what’s a benefit of gaining this certification?
-It’s an industry credential that can give you an edge for gaining more job opportunities and growing your career.
+And what’s the benefit of gaining this certification?
+It’s an industry credential that can give you an edge in gaining more job opportunities and growing your career.